“The time is always right to do what is right.” ~Martin Luther King, Jr.

 And yet, kindergarten classrooms have become increasingly academic over the past two decades as a result of demands set forth by the No Child Left Behind Act of 2001.
 The Alliance for Childhood explains how kindergarteners are now “under great pressure to meet inappropriate expectations, including academic standards that until recently were reserved for first grade.”
 This only intensifies the struggle.

 Furthermore, data collected by the U.S. Department of Education’s Office of Civil Rights discovered that Black children represent 18% of preschool enrollment but 48% of preschool children receiving more than one out-of-school suspension.
 Emerging research suggests that implicit racial bias plays a key role in these discipline disparities.

 Our current system builds bridges for some but creates barriers for others.
 So, what can we do?
 Here are seven strategies:

-- We can uplift and listen closely to the Black voices of our commuity.
+- We can uplift and listen closely to the Black voices of our community.

-- We can learn how to be anti-racist and start by reflecting upon the biases we all have while exploring how they impact our interactions with others.
+- We can reflect upon the biases we all have while exploring how they impact our interactions with others.

 - We can advocate to increase access to high-quality early childhood education programs.

 - We can evaluate our curriculum and classroom literature for cultural relevance to ensure it’s reflective of all students’ experiences.

 - We can discuss race and racism with students in developmentally appropriate ways.